 4. Examples of antique, vintage and new Medici urns for purchase at Chez Pluie

-Photographed above is a large 19th-century, cast-iron Medici urn with striking slightly raised handles on a square base in a green patina.
-It is in excellent condition and available from Chez Pluie at the moment.
+Photographed above is a large 19th-century, cast-iron Medici urn with striking slightly raised handles on a square base in a white patina.
+The above urn is one of a pair, and both have a lovely timeworn patina and are currently available from Chez Pluie.

 Above is a pair 20th-century cast-iron white-beige Medici urns with no handles, a shortened bell, and a round base.
 They are currently in stock at Chez Pluie.